 This complicated and laborious process justifies the higher price of the champagne.
 A bottle of well-known champagne can start from £35 in supermarkets.
-But, for those on a budget, there are some options available for a very competitive £10.
+But, is there such thing as champagne on a budget?
+Absolutely!
+You can find some options for a very competitive £10.
 A bottle of champagne for a tenner should discourage anyone from fueling their event with an overpriced and ‘inferior’ Prosecco.
 When I say a ‘tenner’, I mean it’s mainly the supermarkets ‘taking the hit’ with discounting.
 Majority of Supermarkets now do this.

 Champagne on a budget

-All of the above are produced near or in Reims in the Champagne region using the Traditional Method.
+All of the below are produced near or in Reims in the Champagne region using the Traditional Method.